D3DEnergetic/FIDASIM/regression_tests/test_004/01_deterministic/README.md

 The `/cross/H_H/cx` dataset has axes
 `(relative energy, initial level, final level)`.
-For each $E,p,\phi$, the reference calculation follows `bb_cx_rates`: it linearly interpolates
+For each $E,p,\phi$, the deterministic calculation follows `bb_cx_rates`: it linearly interpolates
 $\log_{10}\sigma_{m\leftarrow l}$ on the table's uniformly spaced
 $\log_{10}\varepsilon_{\rm rel}$ grid, clamps an out-of-range energy to the nearest endpoint, restores the cross section in `cm^2`, and evaluates